Kavalkinaru: History

-Kavalkinaru has its roots in the early Dravidian Civilization and its history can be traced from the early 17th century (around 1698 A.D).
-This region was predominantly ruled by the majestic Pandyan Dynasty; as their kingdom was established from the south of Kaveri River till Kanyakumari.
-The name originated from the well which provided fresh water for the soldiers of the Cheras, Cholas and Pandiyas Kingdom, which is still preserved in the town.
+Kavalkinaru has its roots in the early Dravidian Civilization, and its history can be traced from the early 17th century (around 1698 A.D.).
+This region was predominantly ruled by the majestic Pandyan Dynasty, as their kingdom was established from the south of the Kaveri River till Kanyakumari.
+The name originated from the well that provided fresh water for the soldiers of the Cheras, Cholas, and Pandiyas kingdoms, which is still preserved in the town.

-Annual feast

-The church feast is annually celebrated on 15 May with Flag Hoisting and there is a Car-Procession on the 9th Day of the celebration.
-On the 11th day there is a Common Meal served at the church with the congregation of all the people and to bid their final prayers.
-Many pitch up stalls selling sweets, cosmetic items and toys.
-Many entertainment fixtures like Giant Wheel & Carousel (Merry-Go-Round) are set for entertainment during the feast days.

 Kavalkinaru Junction

 Kavalkinaru Junction adds to Kavakinaru's growth in many ways.
 National Highway 44, which connects Varanasi and Kanyakumari, bypasses through the center of this junction, making it a trade point in the entire region.
 Almost all basic facilities can be availed from the junction.

-There is a vegetable market, 'Kamaraj Market', situated besides the Junction, which attracts traders from all the regions of Tamil Nadu, making it a prime hub for trade and distribution to the Tirunelveli district and vegetables are loaded to adjacent states of Kerala.
+There is a vegetable market, 'Kamaraj Market,' situated beside the junction.
+The market attracts traders from all the regions of Tamil Nadu, making it a prime hub for trade and distribution to the Tirunelveli district.
+Vegetables are supplied to the adjacent state of Kerala.